XelorR/sf_infosec_os_03_administrating-linux/README.md

 ## todo

 - [x] run apache
+- [ ] install and enable ftp
+- [ ] install and enable window manager and rdp
 - [ ] implement backup with tar and cron (alternatively with systemd and tar)
 - [ ] implement logging